g-leech/argmin-gravitas/_posts/2022-10-17-forced-association.markdown

 <!--  -->
     <li class="footnote" id="fn:2">
         There was nothing wrong with my classmates, to be clear.
 They were mostly kind.
 Just not what I needed.
+        <br><br>
+        "<i>That was the price of autonomy: an inalienable right to madness and suffering, inseparable from the right to solitude and peace.</i>" ― Greg Egan
     </li>
 </ol>